dswann101164/azure-noob-blog/posts/2025-11-03-azure-cost-optimization-complete-guide.md

 This isn't theory.
 This is the exact process I've used across multiple Azure environments.

-It works—if you commit to the full framework, not just cherry-picking the easy parts.
+It worksâ€”if you commit to the full framework, not just cherry-picking the easy parts.

 **Good luck.
-You've got this.** 🚀
+You've got this.** ðŸš€

 ---

-**Want the KQL queries from this guide in a ready-to-use format?** Check out my [Azure Cost Optimization KQL Library on GitHub](#)—all queries organized, tested, and ready to copy/paste.
+**Want the KQL queries from this guide in a ready-to-use format?** Check out my [Azure Cost Optimization KQL Library on GitHub](#)â€”all queries organized, tested, and ready to copy/paste.